Rethinking the toxic workplace

 As workplaces grow, they become layered bureaucracies, with more managers arriving to manage other managers.
 Risk becomes sacred and the real boss as the institution becomes less interested in accuracy and accountability than in being protected.
 The larger the organisation, the more energy goes into shielding it from embarrassment and liability.
 Entire professional classes emerge whose main function is managing exposure while remaining far removed from the actual work.

 Promotion follows the same logic as advancement goes to people who reflect the values the workplace wants mirrored back to itself, not necessarily to those who do the strongest work.
-People rise by appearing politically reliable and institutionally credible, even when their actual contribution is unremarkable.
+People often rise by appearing politically reliable and institutionally credible, sometimes regardless of whether their actual contribution is especially strong.

 Information stops circulating as neutral fact and becomes currency in its own right.
 It matters less whether something is true than whether it’s useful, and anointed authorities decide which truths are safe to acknowledge.